-Anthropometry and Physiological Measurements
+Anthropometry and physiological measurements

-Measurements of Body Mass Index (BMI) was facilitated by recording the weight and height of each subject day 1 of the study allowing to calculate their BMI using the equation: [BMI=Weight (kg)/height (m)2].
+Measurements of body mass index (BMI) was facilitated by recording the weight and height of each subject day 1 of the study allowing to calculate their BMI using the equation: $[BMI = Weight (kg)/height (m)^2]$.
 The assessment was performed to limit any risk of oxidative stress occurring through the presence of inflammation in subjects who may be slightly overweight.

-Dietary Intake assessments were completed using a 24 h diet diary on day 2 and compared to those obtained on day 10 of the study to determine the total energy, carbohydrate, fat, and protein levels of the participants.
+Dietary Intake assessments were completed using a 24 hours diet diary on day 2 and compared to those obtained on day 10 of the study to determine the total energy, carbohydrate, fat, and protein levels of the participants.
 All data was processed through WinDiets software (WinDiets, 2015; Robert Gordon University, Aberdeen, UK).
 Diet diary was important to assess whether the administration of turmeric supplementation had any impact on the participants total energy intake.

-Non-invasive cardiovascular risk factors: Blood pressure (BP) was measured as follows: On day 1, basal BP readings recorded; on day 2, BP detections were recorded before and after the 30 min first run; on day 10, BP detections were recorded before and after the 30 min final run and final BP detections were recorded on day 11.
+Non-invasive cardiovascular risk factors

+BP was measured as follows: On day 1, basal BP readings recorded; on day 2, BP detections were recorded before and after the 30 minutes first run; on day 10, BP detections were recorded before and after the 30 min final run and final BP detections were recorded on day 11.
 The subjects were usually seated for 10 minutes in a relaxed room before their BP was measured using an electronic sphygmomanometer.
-The average of 3 BP detections were calculated to increase reliability and minimize inaccurate readings due to stress and the "white coat" effect.
+The average of 3 BP detections was calculated to increase reliability and minimize inaccurate readings due to stress and the "white coat" effect.

-Arterial compliance measured by pulse wave velocity (PWV) was performed between the carotid and femoral artery (PWVcf) by means of a validated VicorderTM device (Skidmore Medical Limited, Bristol, UK).
+Arterial compliance measured by PWV was performed between the carotid and femoral artery (PWVcf) by means of a validated Vicorder[TM] device (Skidmore Medical Limited, Bristol, UK).
 This was performed by measuring the distance between the midpoints of two oscillometric cuffs, placed at the collar (carotid artery) and at the proximal right femur (femoral artery).
-The mean PWVcf of three measurements was recorded and the data expressed in m/s.
+The mean PWVcf of three measurements was recorded and the data expressed in m/s.25

+Perceived exertion

-Perceived exertion: A Borg rating of perceived exertion scale (1-10) was used to measure each subject's level of exertion and intensity during each of the 30 min runs.
+A Borg rating of perceived exertion scale (1-10) was used to measure each subject's level of exertion and intensity during each of the 30 minutes runs.44

-Urinary Analysis
+Urinary analysis